-The following table sets forth for the periods presented certain information concerning all compensation earned by or awarded or paid to our named executive officers serving during the fiscal year ended December 31, 2010.
-With the exception of Dr. Schupp who resigned in April 2011, and was re-hired effective February 15, 2012 and as noted below, none of our currently named executive officers received compensation during the 2009 and 2010 fiscal periods.
+The following table sets forth for the periods presented certain information concerning all compensation earned by or awarded or paid to our named executive officers serving during the fiscal year ended December 31, 2011.
+With the exception of Dr. Schupp who resigned in April 2011, and was re-hired effective February 15, 2012 and as noted below, none of our currently named executive officers received compensation during the prior two fiscal periods.